Data Classified as Critical at IU Storage Standard

 is the individual(s) that can authorize or deny access to certain data, and is responsible for its creation, accuracy, integrity, and timeliness.

 is the coding or scrambling of information so that it can only be decoded and read by someone who has the correct decoding key.
+Encryption Technology includes that which encrypts data at rest and in transit.

 is the data storage location managed by Information Technologies and is commonly referred to as having a drive letter H:, or is storage location setup specifically for a special type of system, such as software which utilizes database technology.